 Instructor

-Jessica Rodriquez, certified forest therapy guide
+Jessica Rodriguez, certified forest therapy guide and owner, Reciprocal Forest Bathing

 What to Know

 This program is held entirely outdoors, rain or shine.
-Check the forecast and dress for the weather.
-An extra layer is recommended.

-Wear comfortable clothing and walking shoes.
+Wear comfortable clothing and walking shoes appropriate for outdoor winter activities.

 Walks are at a slow, gentle pace with frequent stops.